Tejasvi30/BigMart-SalesAnalysis/README.md

 **Criteria for success:**

-Find out store size affects the outlet sales.
+1.Find out store size affects the outlet sales.

-Find out Location of store affects the sales.
+2.Find out Location of store affects the sales.

-Impact of item fat content on outlet sales
+3.Impact of item fat content on outlet sales
 Find out the sales of all outlet.
 Impact of Item type on sales.
 Find out item visibility impact the outlet sales.